Email marketing gives you the best returns – $36 for every $1 spent!

 A/B testing can assist you in making decisions depending on the responses of your recipients.

-You can experiment your emails by
+You can experiment with your emails with

-• Sending feedback
+- Sending feedback

-• Customer stories, or
+- Customer stories, or

-• Behind-the-scenes and so on
+- Behind-the-scenes and so on

 Create a welcome sequence